Accurate Determination of the Electron Spin Polarization In Magnetized Iron and Nickel Foils for M{\o}ller Polarimetry: Foil Target Polarization

 where $\kappa$ is the temperature dependent thermal conductivity of Fe; $\rho =7.874$~g/cm$^3$ is the density of Fe; $\alpha$ is the collision stopping power for electrons in Fe, which is a function of electron energy; and $B_{\rm flux}=\frac{d^3N_e}{ds dt} $ is the flux density of the beam in $e^-$/(cm$^2$ s).
 This equation can be easily solved numerically with a Gaussian beam profile $B_{\rm flux}$ proportional to $e^{-r^2/2r_b^2}$, where $r_{b}$ is the 1$\sigma$ radius of the beam.
 The solution is shown in Fig. \ref{fig:target_heating} with a 1~$\mu A$ beam heat load with a typical spot size of $r_{b}=100~\mu$m.
 Fig. \ref{fig:spotsize_dep} shows the dependence of the average temperature rise on the beam spot size for otherwise similar parameters.

-Using these data we obtained a temperature rise of 12.14$^\circ$C/$\mu$A for Fe as shown in Fig. \ref{fig:target_heating}.
-A similar temperature rise of 12.35$^\circ$C/$\mu$A was found for Ni foil.
-A {\sc Comsol} simulation of heating for Ni and Fe foils under similar assumptions was found to agree well with the temperature rise calculations detailed here.
+Using these data we obtained a temperature rise of 13.0$^\circ$C/$\mu$A for Fe as shown in Fig. \ref{fig:target_heating}.
+A similar temperature rise of 13.2$^\circ$C/$\mu$A was found for Ni foil.
+An ANSYS-Fluent simulation of heating for Fe foils under similar assumptions was found to agree at the 0.1$^\circ$C with the temperature rise calculation detailed here or a 1~$\mu$A heat load on a 10~$\mu$m thick foil.

 The temperature dependence of magnetization for iron and nickel from \cite{PauthenetMar1982,PauthenetNov1982} yields the sensitivity shown in Fig. \ref{fig:temperature_correction}.
 The model was evaluated for applied fields of 2~T for nickel and 4~T for iron.
 A linear fit yields correction slopes of -0.025~(emu/g/$^{\circ}$C) for Ni and -0.024~(emu/g$/^{\circ}$C) for Fe.
 A conservative uncertainty of 30\% is sufficient to cover both the uncertainties from the calculation of temperature increase and the magnetization versus temperature correction slope, yielding an uncertainty in the magnetization of $\pm$0.09~({\rm emu/g}/$\mu$A) for both Ni and Fe.